rosell-dk/webp-express/README.txt

 == Upgrade Notice ==

 = 0.17.0 =
-* Improved Cwebp availability and Ewww performance
+* Improved Cwebp availability and Ewww performance.
+And updated cwebp binaries to version 1.0.3

 = 0.16.0 =
 * Various improvements and fixes